From tech titans to business groups, congratulations roll in for Biden and Harris

-The Biden administration faces a host of challenges — from the alarming resurgence in covid-19 infections to paralysis in Washington over stimulus aid to a slowing economic recovery.
-Roughly 11 million Americans are unemployed; millions more are receiving some form of unemployment insurance and many face mounting, unpaid utility bills and the loss of protections for paying off student loans and rent, as emergency measures are set to expire by the end of the year.
+The Biden administration faces a host of challenges — from the alarming resurgence in coronavirus infections to paralysis in Washington over stimulus aid to a slowing economic recovery.
+Roughly 11 million Americans are unemployed; millions more are receiving some form of unemployment insurance; and many face mounting, unpaid utility bills and the loss of protections for paying off student loans and rent, as emergency measures are set to expire by the end of the year.
 Entire segments of the economy that have yet to recover from the initial outbreak of the virus — including the travel, restaurant and hospitality industries — are expected to slide further as the winter months approach.
 Here’s what the business world has to say about Biden’s victory, from Bill Gates to the U.S. Chamber of Commerce to the United Steelworkers:

 Stock markets soar